fortinet/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Colin Wen
-- Position:
+- Position: Senior Director Software Development
-- Email address:
+- Email address: gwen@fortinet.com
 - PGP key fingerprint:

 (Key should be signed by the other security contacts, pushed to a keyserver